Unboxed-Software/solana-course/content/token-swap.md

 ...
 ```

-Notice that all the accounts, with the exception of the user’s `publickey` and their derived `Associated Token Account` , are constants that do not change for a given swap pool.
+With the exception of the user’s `publickey` and their derived `Associated Token Account`, notice that all the accounts are constants which do not change for a given swap pool.
 Once we have our accounts added and the instruction created, we just have to add it to the transaction and send it.

-As you can see, there is a lot of overlap between the first module’s demos, just different instruction data and a different number of accounts!
+As you can see, there is a lot of overlap between the first module’s demos - just different instruction data and a different number of accounts!
 At this point, you should be able to airdrop yourself some tokens and then deposit them into the swap pool!

 ### 3. Create the Withdrawal Instruction